sandipbhowmik/abb-demo/task2-cicd-using-github-actions/README.md

 **Gating**
 - Configuration **required status checks** on `main` where if the SAST secuirty checks mentioned in the first job are not passed, build job will not trigger.

-### 7.3 OSS Container Image Security (Tested as optional workflows, but not included in the petclinic demo CI workflow)
+### 7.3 OSS Container Image Security (Tested as optional workflow, but not included in the petclinic demo CI workflow)

 1. **Dockerfile lint** (Hadolint) — catches insecure base images and practices:
 ```yaml